aiven/aiven-docs/docs/products/flink/concepts/windows.md

 you can then process and analyze.

 A window is created when the first element matching the criteria that is set for it appears.
-The window\'s trigger defines when the window is considered ready for processing, and the function set for the window specifies how to process the data.
+The window'strigger defines when the window is considered ready for processing, and the function set for the window specifies how to process the data.
 Each window also has an allowed lateness value - this indicates how long new events are accepted for